Tony Yeboah: Leeds United

-Yeboah joined English club Leeds United from Eintracht Frankfurt for £3.4 million in January 1995.
-In his second season at Elland Road he was voted Player of the Year.
+Yeboah joined English club Leeds United from Eintracht Frankfurt in January 1995, initially on loan but with an option to sign permanently for £3.4 million.
+He scored 12 times in 21 league appearances as Leeds finished fifth in the FA Premier League and qualified for the UEFA Cup.
+In his second season at Elland Road, he was voted Player of the Year.
 Yeboah scored a total of 32 goals for Leeds United in 66 appearances, and is still revered as a cult hero for the Yorkshire club due to a series of memorable goals he scored.
 His volley against Liverpool and his strike versus Wimbledon in the 1995–96 season were among his most notable goals, and he was a regular feature in Goal of the Month in the Premier League.
 He told Newstalk's Team 33 in 2014 that his favourite goal was the one he scored against Liverpool.
 The goal against Wimbledon was awarded Goal of the Season in 1995–96.
 Until Gareth Bale equalled the feat in 2013, Yeboah was the only player ever to win successive BBC Match of the Day Goal of the Month competitions, doing so in September and October 1995.

-He also scored three hat-tricks for Leeds; the first against Ipswich Town in the Premier League at Elland Road on 5 April 1995, which made him the third foreign player to score a league hat-trick for Leeds (Cantona v Tottenham in August 1992 was the first, and Phil Masinga three months earlier in an FA Cup tie).
+He also scored three hat-tricks for Leeds; the first against Ipswich Town in the Premier League at Elland Road on 5 April 1995, which made him only the third foreign player to score a league hat-trick for Leeds (Cantona v Tottenham in August 1992 was the first, and Phil Masinga three months earlier in an FA Cup tie).
 Yeboah's second hat-trick came against Monaco in the 1995–96 UEFA Cup on 12 September 1995, and the third 11 days later in the Premier League match against Wimbledon at Selhurst Park which included the aforementioned Goal of the Season.
 A video was released named ‘Yeboah – Shoot to Kill’ while he was at Leeds.

 Injuries (several picked up while on international duty) restricted his game when he played and kept him out of the Leeds side on several occasions.
+He also developed a well-documented fondness for Yorkshire pudding.
+A knee injury curtailed his appearances at the end of 1995–96 and he underwent surgery in August 1996.
+When George Graham took over as Leeds manager in September 1996 he used Yeboah sparingly, considering him to be unfit.
+This brought about a rift between player and coach, which culminated in Yeboah throwing his shirt in the direction of the bench after being substituted in a 1–0 defeat by Tottenham Hotspur in March 1997.

-When George Graham took over as manager, there was a clash of personalities and Yeboah was sold to Hamburger SV in September 1997, having played just six times under Graham.
+Yeboah failed to report back for pre-season training ahead of 1997–98, hoping to force a transfer.
+He was sold to Hamburger SV in September 1997 for a fee of around £1 million, having played just six times in the 1996–97 season under Graham.